Xu-Mj/sandcat/README.md

 ## Technical Implementation

-Our software has primarily implemented the basic functionalities of an IM application, which includes a fundamental friend system, one-on-one chat, group chat, and one-on-one audio/video calls.
+the software has primarily implemented the basic functionalities of an IM application, which includes a fundamental friend system, one-on-one chat, group chat, and one-on-one audio/video calls.
 It also supports i18n and currently offers a switch between Chinese and English.

 ### One-on-One Chat/Group Chat